clcriswell/certificate-app/README.md

 - `Replace 'Officer' in title with organization` swaps the word "Officer" in every title with the certificate's organization.

 After entering a global comment, click **Regenerate All Certificates** to apply the changes.

+## 🏷️ Uniform Commendation by Category

+Before generating certificates you can enable **Use uniform commendation per category**.
+When selected, the app asks GPT to produce one sample commendation for each category and applies it to every certificate in that group.
+You can adjust the text in the provided boxes and click **Apply Uniform Commendations** to update all certificates at once.